Age-optimal Scheduling over Hybrid Channels: Diagrams and Derivations of Steady-State DTMCs

 Thus, the expected age is $f_1(s)/g_1(s)$.

-We look at the state $(2,0,0),(3,0,0),...,(s,0,0)$, and the $d-1$ combined states out of $(s,0,0)$ respectively in Fig. \ref{markov2}, and get We then look at the collection set $\{ (1,1,0),(2,0,0),...,(s,0,0)\}$: the inflow of $q\pi(d,1,0)$ equals to the outflow $(s,0,0)$.
-Thus, combined with \eqref{markov2_1}, We look at the state $(d,1,0)$, thus, Thus, equation \eqref{markov2_1},\eqref{markov2_2},\eqref{markov2_3} tell that all the states in the Markov chain are a coefficient function multiplied by $\pi(1,1,0)$.
+Referring to Fig. \ref{markov2}, we derive the balance equations on the states $(2,0,0),(3,0,0),...,(s,0,0)$, and the $d-1$ combined states out of $(s,0,0)$ , and get We then observe the set $\{ (1,1,0),(2,0,0),...,(s,0,0)\}$: the inflow of $q\pi(d,1,0)$ equals to the outflow $(s,0,0)$.
+Thus, combined with \eqref{markov2_1}, The state $(d,1,0)$ gives thus, Thus, \eqref{markov2_1}, \eqref{markov2_2} and \eqref{markov2_3} imply that all the states in the Markov chain can be expressed in terms of $\pi(1,1,0)$.
 Also, the sums up of the probability of all the states is $1$: Thus, Thus, we give the expected age to be $f_2(s)/g_2(s)$ in Table \ref{fg}.